input-output-hk/cardano-sl/docs/block-processing/overall.md

 Block processing can be described by presenting an algorithm to solve the following problem:

 > Given a sequence of blocks `B₀, B₁, B₂, …`
-(where `B₀` is the first genesis block) check whether block payload from these blocks are valid.
+(where `B₀` is the first genesis block) check whether these blocks are valid.

 We describe block processing as stateful algorithm:
 * Initial state `S₀` is derived from blockchain genesis data (see [mainnet genesis JSON](https://raw.githubusercontent.com/input-output-hk/cardano-sl/e7cfb1724024e0db2f25ddd2eb8f8f17c0bc497f/node/mainnet-genesis.json))
 * `S₁, S₂, …` are maintained as sequential application of blocks  `B₀, B₁, B₂, … ` to state `S₀`
+* We maintain some state called GState which corresponds to the application of a sequence of blocks.
 * State transition function.
-We maintain some state called GState which corresponds to the application of a sequence of blocks Given GState `S` and a block `B` return either an error describing why `B` is invalid or new GState `S'`
+Given GState `S` and a block `B` return either an error describing why `B` is invalid or new GState `S'`
   ```
   verifyAndApplyGState :: GState -> Block -> Either BlockVerificationError GState